Shujauddin-sdet/Mastering_SDET/Self_Learnings/Topics.md

 1. What is JavaScript?

-Answer:JavaScript is a programming language that is used to create dynamic and interactive web pages.
+JavaScript is a programming language that is used to create dynamic and interactive web pages.
 It is a high-level, interpreted programming language that is used to add functionality to web pages.
 It is a client-side programming language that is used to create dynamic and interactive web pages.

 - JavaScript is a high-level, interpreted programming language primarily used to make web pages interactive and dynamic.
 It was created by Brendan Eich in 1995 at Netscape.
 - Where it runs: Originally designed to run in web browsers, JavaScript now also runs on servers (via Node.js), mobile apps, desktop applications, and even IoT devices.